-Many of our clients are looking to implement an Earned Value Management System (EVMS) to satisfy reporting requirements for EVM on US federal contracts (FAR 52.234-4, DFAR 252.234-7001, or equivalent), whether they have an existing requirement, or potential future requirement.]
+Many of our clients are looking to implement an Earned Value Management System (EVMS) to satisfy reporting requirements for EVM on US federal contracts (FAR 52.234-4, DFAR 252.234-7001, or equivalent), whether they have an existing requirement, or potential future requirement.

 Other clients are interested in improving project performance or implementing better project-based financial forecasting.
 In all cases, Earned Value Management (EVM) tools are necessary to integrate budgeting, scheduling, performance and actual cost data.
 Because of differing requirements, and the wide range of software options on the market, organizations will benefit from a structured process for selecting their EVM tools.
-This approach should consider all the organization objectives for the system.
+This approach should consider all the organizational objectives for the system.

 Some of these objectives may include or be influenced by:

-Some of these tools may already exist in an organization.
+Some of these EVM tools may already exist in an organization.
 In many cases, competing tools may be in sporadic use in different parts of the company.
 If standardization is one of the goals, consider what is already in use and why.
 If the existing tool cannot meet the new requirements, be sure to have a plan to transition users that does not disrupt existing program operations.
-In most cases, changes to accounting/General Ledger systems are not needed, though the level of detail for cost collection, and some procedures related to time-collection and accruals may need to be adjusted.
+In most cases, changes to accounting/General Ledger systems are not needed, though the level of detail for cost collection, and some procedures related to time-collection and accruals, may need to be adjusted.

 EVM Tool Market Segmentation

-When determining what types of tools you need, it can be very helpful to segment the types of products on the market.
+When determining what types of earned value management software and tools you need, it can be very helpful to segment the types of products on the market.
 Most project management tools that claim Earned Value (EV) capabilities are only capable of performing basic EV calculations based on a percent complete of the budget.
 They do not have the full cost management capabilities required for EIA 748 compliance.
 Some vendors advertise products targeted toward Integrated Program Management (IPM), which is a set of related disciplines that includes cost estimating, budgeting, scheduling, earned value performance measurement, and risk management.
 Some vendors offer a suite of tools that work together to fulfill all your IPM needs.

-When choosing EVM/IPM tools, organizations often want to simplify the integration of the software components.
+When choosing IPM/EVM tools, organizations often want to simplify the integration of the software components.
 An intuitively obvious approach would be to buy all the components from a single vendor.
 A word of caution, however; In the software world, acquisition is very common.
 Project management tools from a single vendor may not be integrated any better than tools from separate vendors.
 This might lead you to consider a “Best of Breed” approach.

 Critical Path Scheduling Engines